 6. Give back.

-Research shows altruistic behavior is good for your emotional well-being and can enhance your peace of mind.
+Research shows altruistic behaviour is good for your emotional well-being and can enhance your peace of mind.
 Volunteering or supporting charitable functions can help you feel happier, as does mentoring, helping other people, and expressing gratitude.

 Happiness Begins With You